Central African Republic leader in talks with militias

 However it was unclear how many fighters the group represented.

-Rights groups expressed scepticism over whether an agreement with the only loosely affiliated militias could bring peace.
+Rights groups expressed skepticism over whether an agreement with the only loosely affiliated militias could bring peace.

 "I think the question is whether there is enough structure among the anti-balaka to deliver on promises to lay down arms" said Peter Bouckaert, emergency director at New York-based Human Rights Watch (HRW).